muzzley/mobile-icon-resizer/README.md

 ## Thumbnail sizes configuration

 By default, the thumbnail sizes that are generated are the ones defined in the provided [config.js](//github.com/muzzley/mobile-icon-resizer/blob/master/config.js) file.

+## Android Sizing Options

+The Android icon sizes can be defined in three different ways.
+A single configuration can use mixed sizing types in the same configuraion.

+**`size`**

+Here's an example to generate the App icon that should be submitted to the Play Store:

+    {
+      "size": "512x512",
+      "folder" : "WEB"
+    }

+**`baseRatio`**

+This is the preferred way to define the target size of the different icons.
+The base size set through the `--androidbs` parameter (`48` by default) is multiplied by the `baseRatio` value.

+In the following example we're generating an icon with the size 72x72.

+    {
+      "baseRatio" : "1.5",
+      "folder" : "drawable-hdpi"
+    }

+**`ratio`**

+Legacy way of defining the target size based on the original input file's dimensions.

+Given an input image with size 1024x1024, the following example would generate an image with size 256x256.

+    {
+      "ratio" : "1/4",
+      "folder" : "drawable-mdpi"
+    }

+## Custom sizing

 You can optionally define a file with a custom set of thumbnail size settings and use that instead.
 The file is either a CommonJS JavaScript file or a plain JSON file.